-Bristol Myers Squibb (BMS) has expanded its existing patient support programs to help eligible unemployed patients in the U.S. who have lost their health insurance due to the COVID-19 pandemic.
-All BMS patient support programs, as well as, additional eligibility requirements, can be reached by calling 800.721.8909 or by visiting Bristol Myers Squibb.
+Bristol Myers Squibb (BMS) has expanded its existing patient support programs to help eligible, unemployed patients in the United States who have lost their health insurance due to the COVID-19 pandemic.
+All BMS patient support programs, including additional eligibility requirements, can be reached by calling 800.721.8909 or by visiting Bristol Myers Squibb.

 Eisai Patient Assistance Program Update

-If you are a patient who has experienced loss of healthcare benefits as a result of COVID-19, you may be eligible to benefit from a temporary expansion of Eisai’s Patient Assistance Programs.
-Eisai has modified its Patient Assistance Program eligibility criteria temporarily in order to provide support during this crisis to those who qualify.
+If a patient has experienced loss of healthcare benefits as a result of COVID-19, they may be eligible to benefit from a temporary expansion of Eisai’s patient assistance programs.
+Eisai has modified its patient assistance program eligibility criteria temporarily in order to provide support during this crisis to those who qualify.

 Lilly Oncology Support during COVID-19

-If the COVID-19 pandemic has impacted your ability to afford or access your Lilly medicines, contact Eli Lilly and Company online.
+If the COVID-19 pandemic has impacted your patients’ ability to afford or access their Lilly medicine, contact Lilly Oncology via these options.

 Merck Patient Assistance Program Update

-To learn more about the resources Merck has available for patients who need help during the COVID-19 pandemic, call 1.800.727.5400 or visit Merck Helps™.
+To learn more about the resources Merck has available for patients who need help during the COVID-19 pandemic and beyond, call 1.800.672.6372 or visit its website.

-Novartis understands the concern and uncertainty that healthcare providers and patients may be facing surrounding the coronavirus (COVID-19) and is committed to continuing to meet their needs as the circumstances evolve.
+Novartis understands the concern and uncertainty that healthcare professionals and patients may be facing surrounding the pandemic and is committed to continuing to meet their needs as circumstances evolve.

 Pfizer Patient Assistance Program Update

 Pfizer has temporarily adapted some elements of the Pfizer Patient Assistance Program to accommodate the evolving needs of the patients it serves and ensures they will gain access to their medicines without interruption.
 To date, upon request, Pfizer has responded by increasing patient supply during the quarantine, where possible, approved telehealth prescribing, and more.
-If you or someone you know needs help accessing a physician-prescribed Pfizer medicine, help may be available.
-Please contact Pfizer RxPathways at 1.844.989.7284.
+For help with accessing a physician-prescribed Pfizer medicine, contact Pfizer RxPathways at 1.844.989.7284.

 CancerCare Financial Assistance

 This fund is temporarily closed to new patients due to lack of sufficient funding.
-Please continue to visit its Disease Funds page often, as replenished funds reopen as quickly as possible.
-If you currently have a grant with HealthWell, your grant will remain active for the entire 12-month grant cycle or until you have exhausted your allocated grant amount, whichever comes first.
+Continue to visit its Disease Funds page, as replenished funds reopen as quickly as possible.

 Leukemia & Lymphoma Society COVID-19 Assistance Program